This is the current, active Terms of Service

 - Accountability: Record keepers should be accountable for complying with fair information practices.

-For more context on these terms of service and information around these requirements, we’ve created a production access user guide and a production access checklist.Back to top
+For more context on these terms of service and information around these requirements, we’ve created a production access user guide.Back to top